jhu-dvrk/dvrk-readthedocs/docs/pages/development/ros-clients/python.rst

   ``rospy`` or ``rclpy``.
 * Wrappers around the ROS Python libraries so the user doesn't have to deal with creating ROS publishers, subscribers...
-* Simple classes to interact with the dVRK arms, console, foot pedals... and methods to access most features
+* Simple classes to interact with the dVRK arms, system, foot pedals... and methods to access most features
 * Conversion to convenient data types, PyKDL for cartesian data and numpy for vectors and matrices